Skip to main content

 O4.
 Systematic simplification and scaling of key processes – which are often too complex to represent from first principles in models used for climate projections or air quality studies.

-If successful, INTEGRATE will open new avenues for 1) fundamental understanding of the physics and chemistry of atmospheric phase transitions; 2) improved climate projections and ultimately better policies for reaching the targets of the Paris agreement; 3) better predictions of factors controlling air quality, hence facilitating the design of better policies to improve the quality of the air we breathe.
+INTEGRATE has opened new avenues for 1) fundamental understanding of the physics and chemistry of atmospheric phase transitions; 2) improved climate projections and ultimately better policies for reaching the targets of the Paris agreement; 3) better predictions of factors controlling air quality, hence facilitating the design of better policies to improve the quality of the air we breathe.

-Specifically, the expected outcomes and new horizons opening from INTEGRATE include:
+Specifically, the outcomes and new horizons opening from INTEGRATE include:

 1. Improved mechanistic understanding of particle formation vs. scavenging in and near clouds.
 Microphysical description of cloud hydrometeor growth, coupling water condensation and ice formation with co-condensation of semi-volatile trace species, as well as condensed phase phase-separation.
 Simple, yet accurate approaches for treating the effects of complex aerosol particles on cloud formation in ambient conditions.
 Improved understanding of aerosol-cloud interactions and sensitivities in various environments.

 2. Improved mechanistic understanding of aerosol and precursor gas removal and generation by clouds and precipitation.
 Improved estimates on the impacts of aerosol chemical composition and size distribution to the phase, radiative properties and lifetime of clouds.
-Budgets of aerosols and their precursors in the vicinity of clouds with output that is compatible with present regional (air quality) and global (climate) models.
+Budgets of aerosols and their precursors in the vicinity of clouds.
 Unique new data set on simultaneous observations of the composition, size distribution and dynamics of aerosol particles, cloud droplets, ice crystals and precipitation at two high-altitude locations.
 New modeling tools that combine state-of-the-art chemistry and dynamics.

 3. Experimental and theoretical strategy for constraining atmospheric removal and deposition processes better.
 Improvements within atmospheric regional and global models in terms of simulating aerosol-cloud interactions, including new wet scavenging descriptions and aerosol impacts on cloud properties.
 Quantitative understanding of the key theoretical, observational and modeling aspects contributing to the uncertainty within the radiative forcing caused by aerosol-cloud-climate interactions.